react-navigation/react-navigation.github.io/versioned_docs/version-7.x/getting-started.md

 ### Dynamic configuration

 The dynamic configuration API lets you write your configuration in React components, and can change at runtime based on state or props.
-This allows for more flexibility but requires more boilerplate and configuration for Typescript types, deep linking etc.
+This allows for more flexibility but requires significantly more boilerplate and configuration for Typescript types, deep linking etc.

 Continue to ["Hello React Navigation"](hello-react-navigation.md?config=dynamic) to start writing some code with the dynamic API.